danielsteman/web-rs/articles/blog19.md

 ## nix-darwin

-Now that we have a better understanding of NixOS and flakes, let's continue to most relevant bit (at least for my fellow MacOS devs): [nix-darwin](https://github.com/nix-darwin/nix-darwin).
-This combines Nix and flakes to make MacOS declarative.
-Since we are using flake, we haveto use `nixpkgs-unstable` as input, alongside `nix-darwin`:
+Now that we have a better understanding of NixOS and flakes, let's continue to the most relevant bit (at least for my fellow macOS devs): [nix-darwin](https://github.com/nix-darwin/nix-darwin).
+This combines Nix and flakes to make macOS declarative.
+Since we are using flakes, we have to use `nixpkgs-unstable` as input, alongside `nix-darwin`:

 ```nix
   description = "My configuration for macOS";